Mental Health

 That was three years ago.
 I've played almost every day since.
 And I started wondering: is this actually healthy?
 Or am I just swapping one anxiety behavior for another?

-So I did what any self-respecting Ohad Fisher would do.
+So I did what any self-respecting person would do.
 I went looking for the research.

 The flow state: when your brain finally shuts up